“Doctor, I think I am going crazy, I keep seeing a black fly and when I try to hit it, it’s not there, and then a second later it reappears again!”

 Almost every day I get a patient complaining of seeing spots in their eyes.
 Especially in the summer, since it’s bright outside, the sky is blue, and the spots are more noticeable.
 Different people describe them differently: spots, flies, mosquitoes, spiders, and spider webs.
 Some patients even draw a picture of what exactly they see.
 Some are so distraught by it that it starts affecting their daily lives, others, barely notice them.

 We, doctors, like to simplify things, so we call them simply floaters.
-Some of us favor Latin name of Muscae volitantes (flying flies) .
-Almost all of us at some point of our lives will experience these floaters.
-So, are floaters harmful, are they a sign of something sinister, will they go away, should you be worried?
+Some of us favor the Latin name of Muscae volitantes - flying flies.
+Almost all of us at some point in our lives will experience these floaters.
+So, are floaters harmful?
+Are they a sign of something sinister?
+Will they go away?
+Should you be worried?
 Valid questions, and we'll answer them down below.

 What are floaters?

-As the process continues, the vitreous gel shrinks even more and separates from the retina in the back of the eye (usually after the age of 50 y/o).
+As the process continues, the vitreous gel shrinks even more and separates from the retina in the back of the eye - usually after the age of 50 y/o.
 You may see some flashing lights and a larger floater may appear.
 This is called Posterior Vitreous Detachment.
-If you haven’t seen an ophthalmologist already, this is definitely a reason to see one urgently (see below).
+If you haven’t seen an ophthalmologist already, this is definitely a reason to see one urgently.
+See more below.